bourtemb/gitlab-migration-tools/Communication/GeneralText.md

 If you are using several e-mail addresses on Github (alternate e-mail addresses), it might be useful to specify them as well in your Gitlab account to ensure all your commits are correctly linked to your Gitlab account.

 ### Migration steps:
-1- Convert the Travis CI yml file to an equivalent gitlab-ci yml file and test it on a test gitlab repository.
+1- Convert the Travis CI yml file to an equivalent gitlab-ci yml file and test it on a test gitlab repository (under https://gitlab.com/tango-controls/test\_gh_import for instance)
-2- Decide with the repository admins on a date for the migration to Gitlab 3- Publish a deadline for the users to login to gitlab using the github authentication button or use the same e-mail address as the Github PUBLIC primary address in the gitlab.com account.
+2- Ask the repository users/contributors to login ASAP to gitlab.com using the github authentication button or use the same e-mail address as the Github PUBLIC primary address in the gitlab.com account.
+3- Decide with the repository admins on a date for the migration to Gitlab and publish this date in an issue.
-4- The Tango-Controls Gitlab migration team (https://github.com/orgs/tango-controls/teams/gitlab-migration) will migrate the repository at least 24h after the login deadline (to ensure all the new accounts are well taken into account by Gitlab).
+4- If the green light is given by the repository admins, the Tango-Controls Gitlab migration team (https://github.com/orgs/tango-controls/teams/gitlab-migration) will migrate the repository at least 24h after the login deadline (to ensure all the new accounts are well taken into account by Gitlab).
 The migration will be done using the tango-controls-bot generic account.
 Before the migration, the Github repository might be switched to archive mode (read-only) to ensure no modification occurs during the migration.